victorx64/devrating/README.md

 where
 - $O_A$ - the optimal added lines number for Developer A in his PRs.

+## Ignoring too old lines

+The tool doesn't change rating if the deleted line was introduced in previous major versions of code.
+It reads git tags with `semver` to figure out when was the last major update.

 # Build and run

 ```